What is Moore v. Harper about?

 What has happened so far in the case?

-What are the gerrymanderers arguing before the Supreme Court?
+What have the gerrymanderers argued before the Supreme Court?

-In urging the Supreme Court to reinstate the gerrymandered congressional map, the North Carolina legislators are relying on an untenable misreading of the Constitution’s Elections Clause known as the independent state legislature theory.
+In urging the Supreme Court to reinstate the gerrymandered congressional map, the North Carolina legislators have relied on an untenable misreading of the Constitution’s Elections Clause known as the independent state legislature theory.

 What’s wrong with the independent state legislature theory?